-- 2.15 In 2020, the Authority requested that we reconsider Transpower's IPP under section 54V(5) of the Act.11 The Authority made these requests at the same time as notifying us that it had issued guidelines that were likely to be relevant to the exercise of our powers or performance of our duties or functions under Part 4 of the Act. - The 2020 TPM guidelines and accompanying reasons paper set out requirements for a proposed new TPM, together with the Authority's decision on process and timeframe for development and implementation of the TPM.
+- 2.15 In 2020, the Authority requested that we reconsider Transpower's IPP under section 54V(5) of the Act.
+The Authority made these requests at the same time as notifying us that it had issued guidelines that were likely to be relevant to the exercise of our powers or performance of our duties or functions under Part 4 of the Act. - 2.16 The 2020 TPM guidelines and accompanying reasons paper set out requirements for a proposed new TPM, together with the Authority's decision on process and timeframe for development and implementation of the TPM.
 The process and timeframe included Transpower submitting a proposed TPM meeting the guidelines requirements by 31 June 2021 followed by a review phase of the Electricity Industry Participation Code 2010 (the Code) which, in turn, would be followed by a number of implementation phases leading to the publication of new prices to commence 1 April 2023.
-The timeline assumed some overlap in the commencement of the different phases. - 2.17 The Authority's notification advised that it required Transpower to develop a new TPM.
-The Authority further advised us that it considered there would be increased costs to Transpower to develop and, if the Authority were to decide to include it in the Code, implement a new TPM.12 The Authority considered these costs were likely to be more than de minimis.
+The timeline assumed some overlap in the commencement of the different phases.

-Electricity Authority, Transmission pricing methodology 2020 Guidelines and process for development of a proposed TPM - Decision, 10 June 2020.
+&lt;sup>11 Electricity Authority, Transmission pricing methodology 2020 Guidelines and process for development of a proposed TPM - Decision, 10 June 2020.